 The best SEO tools make it simpler and easier to ensure that your website is optimized for performance, as well as manage and monitor your search engine rankings.

 At its heart, SEO developed as an extension to web accessibility by following HTML4 guidelines, in order to help better identify the purpose and content of a document.

-This meant ensuring that web pages had unique page titles that properly reflected their content, as well as keyword headings to be better highlight the content of individual pages, and that other tags were treated the same accordingly.
+This meant ensuring that web pages had unique page titles that properly reflected their content, as well as keyword headings to highlight the content of individual pages, and that other tags were treated the same accordingly.

 This slowly changed as it became increasingly known that search engines used these "on-page" signals to provide their "Search Engine Results Pages" (SERPs) - and that there was an advantage to ranking higher on these to tap into free and natural organic traffic.

 - Here are the best web hosting services that we have curated